 Last week we published a handful of portraits by John Goto, taken at Lewisham Youth Centre back in 1977, where he taught photography.

-Entitled Lovers’ Rock after a musical sub-genre that grew out of the South London reggae scene in the mid-1970s, the pictures show a friendly community at odds with the prevailing media images of black youths at the time.
-The story was so popular on this site that – yay! – we have managed to unearth some more brilliant images.
+Entitled Lovers’ Rock after a musical sub-genre that grew out of the South London reggae scene in the mid-1970s, the pictures show a friendly community at odds with the prevailing media images at the time.

 On his website, Goto explains that the two main problems he faced when returning to the pictures after thirty-five years were how to physically realise them, and “how to contextualise them within their historical and cultural moment.”

-If you and your friends have enjoyed sharing the photos, do consider buying the book from which they’re taken, which features a whopping forty five images, along with accompanying texts and essays by Paul Gilroy, John Goto, Mark Sealy, and Baroness Lola Young.
+If you enjoy the photos, do consider buying the book from which they’re taken, which features forty-five images, along with accompanying texts and essays by Paul Gilroy, John Goto, Mark Sealy, and Baroness Lola Young.